 Buying a Costume for Children With Cerebral Palsy

-For those who lack creative gumption, have no fear.
-Some costume companies now make Halloween costumes for kids with disabilities.
-These costumes can be found at major retailers across the country, such as Target and Spirit Halloween.
+For those who lack time or creative gumption, have no fear.
+Some companies now make Halloween costumes for kids with disabilities.
+These costumes can be found at major retailers across the country, like Target and Spirit Halloween.

 Halloween costumes for children with cerebral palsy include: